Hardware Transcoding with Nvidia NVENC

 - 8-bit HEVC or H.264 -> 10-bit HEVC

-Make sure you have the right version of drivers for NVIDIA - at least 384.130, and your Ubuntu version is at least 16.04.
+Make sure that you have an up-to-date version of the NVIDIA drivers — at least 384.130.
+An Ubuntu version of at least 16.04 is also required.

 Selecting the graphics card